How Different is Test Case Prioritization for Open and Closed Source Projects?: Conclusion and Future Work

 Specifically, the general lesson we offer is: \begin{quote} {\em It is ill-advised to always apply one prioritization scheme to all projects since prioritization requires tuning to different projects types.} \end{quote} As to future work, we suggest the following.
 It is no longer enough to report ``the'' best prioritization scheme.
 Research in this area should pivot to a related question; i.e. how can we, in a cost and time effective manner, explore different test case prioritization for the current data.
-Hence we say that future work should: \bi \item Collect the cost of test cases from more open-source projects (to find better performance evaluation metrics). \item Making more comparisons by implementing more prioritization algorithms for both open-source projects and closed-source projects. \item Collecting more projects from different sources to verify our findings in both open-source projects and closed-source projects. \item Developing a prioritization scheme that can work well for in both open-source projects and closed-source projects. \ei We predict that the last task would be particularly hard to complete.
+Hence we say that future work should: \bi \item Collect the cost of test cases from more open-source projects (to find better performance evaluation metrics). \item Make more comparisons by implementing more prioritization algorithms for both open-source projects and closed-source projects. \item Collect more projects from different sources to verify our findings in both open-source projects and closed-source projects. \item Seek patterns of how the APFD score changes when the test run increases for each algorithm in the large projects.
+By implementing feature extraction techniques and machine learners, we can try to predict the best test case prioritization algorithm for the projects. \item Develop a prioritization scheme that can work well for both open-source projects and closed-source projects. \ei